corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/cryptoservice-configuration.md

 Security World Software has to be installed and configured for use with nCipherKM JCA/JCE Cryptographic Service Provider (CSP), as described in the documentation for nShield.

 In the `node.conf`, the `cryptoServiceName` needs to be set to “N_SHIELD”, and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.
-The `cryptoServiceTimeout` needs to be increased to 10 seconds to allow file-based keystore creation during initial node registration.
+The `cryptoServiceTimeout` needs to be increased to 10000 milliseconds to allow file-based keystore creation during initial node registration.

 ```kotlin
 cryptoServiceName: "N_SHIELD"